ericandrewlewis/double-ajax-request-in-the-browser/README.md

 ![](/screenshot.png?raw=true "")

-This a proof of concept to display how a duplicate request is created when issuing an AJAX request in the browser to an Express.js server.
+This a proof of concept to display how a duplicate request is created when issuing an AJAX request in the browser to a Node.js HTTP server.

-The first request is (purposely) not resolved for 121 seconds.
-A second request comes into the Express.js server at 120 seconds.
+The Node.js HTTP server has a timeout of 3 seconds.
+The first request fires immediately, and a second request is triggered after 3 seconds.
 The second request is not explicitly invoked by JavaScript and isn't recorded in the Network pane.

 ## Setup